thegobbler68/gobbler/README.md

 - 👋 Hi, I’m @foster-int
 - 👀 I’m interested in crypto and canucks hockey
-- ⚡ Fun fact: crypto
+- ⚡ Fun fact: crypto is kewl

 <!---
 foster-int/foster-int is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.